-“Why should I swaddle my baby?” is an age-old question, and the reasons are many!
+“Why should I swaddle my baby?” is an age-old question – and the reasons are many!

 1. Familiar Snug & Secure Feeling for Newborns

 Swaddling your newborn baby is a great way to help them feel safe and calm as they adapt to life outside of the womb, which is especially important during the first few months after birth.
-Swaddling provides a similar feeling to the snug and secure sensation of being in the womb during pregnancy or of being held in your arms.
+Swaddling provides a similar feeling to the snug and secure sensation of being in utero during pregnancy or of being held in your arms.

 2. No Loose Blankets Reduces the Risk of SIDS